When Anxiety Runs

 Weeks 4–6:

-Changing your responses (what to say and do instead, how to respond differently in the moment, and how to start shifting these patterns in real life)
+Changing your responses (what to say and do instead, how to respond differently in the moment, and how to start shifting these patterns at home)

 Weeks 7–10: